 After three years they had strong, mature plants ready for harvesting and manufacturing products to sell.
 One had begun to flower at that time.
 Today - another nine years later, they have approximately 500,000 plants.

 Why?
 How did they do that?
 Well, we must realize that an aloe vera plant can have as many as 10 to 15 offsets or babies in a year.
 And, you don't need to harvest or use up the original plant.
 Blanka was told that harvested aloe vera plants last from 7 to 10 years.
 This is a farmer's dream - crops that keep producing for a number of years!

-They allow the aloe vera leaves to grow to a weight of about 2 kg each when they made a 2 centimeter cut at the base of a leaf.
+They allow the aloe vera leaves to grow to a weight of about 2 kg each when they made a 2 centimeter cut at the base asof a leaf.
 Then they peel the leaf from the plant.
 They only remove three leaves from the bottom of each plant, every three months.
 This keeps the plants alive.
 (Farmers who remove more, or more often find that the plant doesn't produce big leaves any more).
 Then their ALVEDAMA workers remove the aloin, the golden or amber juice just under the green skins, and hand-fillet each leaf with an instrument a bit larger than a potato peeler.

-The filleted gel is liquified in a machine and sent to a cosmetic laboratory in Portuagal where the gel is put into plastic tube containers.
+The filleted gel is liquified in a machine and sent to a cosmetic laboratory in Portugal where the gel is put into plastic tube containers.
 Those tubes are made in the Czech Republic, especially designed for carrying aloe vera products.
 They are laminated plastic with one layer of aluminum.
 The finished products are shipped back to them in Madeira.

 Peter sells their ALVEDAMA products from a small store.

 Peter loves to tell about reports of people who found their products very beneficial.
 Their aloe vera gel has healed acne, cold sores, hemorrhoids, eczema, and of course, burns.